The Problem with Community College Placement Tests

 Placement Exams and Completion Rates

 For many years, the issue of placement examinations was not addressed because educators did not link these examinations to overall college completion rates.
-However, with increased focus on completion, schools are now forced to take a look at whether remedial education has an impact on the number of students that actually go on to complete their degree programs.
-As that link began to be studied, it became apparent that there was a direct association between students that had to take multiple remedial courses and those that never finished their college degree.
+However, with increased focus on completion, schools are now forced to take a look at whether remedial education has an impact on the number of students who go on to complete their degree programs.
+As that link began to be studied, it became apparent that there was a direct association between students who had to take multiple remedial courses and those who never finished their college degree.

-According to California Watch, only 25 percent of students that are required to take remedial reading courses in community college ever moved to a transfer-level English course.
-By the same token, only 10 percent of students taking a remedial math class ever moved to a college-level course.
-For schools that already feature a dismal completion rate of around 30 percent, the impact of remedial coursework could profoundly affect those numbers.
+According to California Watch, only 25 percent of students required to take remedial reading courses in community college have ever moved to a transfer-level English course.
+Only 10 percent of students taking a remedial math class ever moved to a college-level course.
+For schools with a dismal completion rate of around 30 percent, the impact of remedial coursework could profoundly affect those numbers.

 The study reported in the California Watch found many potential problems with college placement examinations, including exam inconsistency from school to school and lack of preparation and awareness of exams by students.
 Many students didn’t realize they had to take the tests and did not prepare for them ahead of time.
-Even after completing exams, a number of students didn’t realize how much impact those scores would have on their overall community college experience.
+Even after completing exams, several students didn’t know how much impact those scores would have on their overall community college experience.

 This video looks at increasing student achievement and completion rates.